zapabug/MadTrips2.0/madtrips.md

 **1. Project Goal & Core Concept:**

-MadTrips is a **Vite + React application serving as a browser for travel packages and events in Madeira.** It will feature a Madeira-tailored content feed, leveraging Nostr for displaying images and handling comment sections for trips and events.
-The primary focus is on providing a simple, user-friendly interface for discovering Madeira through Nostr.
+MadTrips is a **Vite + React application serving as a browser for travel packages and events in Madeira.** It will feature a Madeira-tailored content feed and an interactive map (using `react-leaflet`) displaying local businesses.
+Map data is sourced primarily from `docs/map/export(1).geojson` for locations and core details, enriched with curated information from `public/pacages/MadeiraBusiness.json`.
+The app leverages Nostr for displaying images and handling comment sections for trips, events, and map features.
+The primary focus is on providing a simple, user-friendly interface for discovering Madeira through Nostr and facilitating Bitcoin-based interactions.

 **2. Planning & Decision Summary (See @Planning.md for full history):**